 *Raven House.
 Featured Writer @ Alaska 49 Writers.

-Vivian Faith Prescott is an Alaskan resident born and raised in Wrangell, Alaska and lives in Sitka and Kodiak, Alaska.
+Vivian Faith Prescott is an Alaskan resident born and raised in Wrangell, Alaska and lives in Sitka and Wrangell, Alaska at her family's fish camp.
 Vivian is married with four children and many grandchildren.
 She is of Sáami and Suomalainen, and Irish descent (among others).
 Her children are Raven of the T’akdeintaan clan/Snail House.
 She is adopted into the T'akdeintaan clan.
 Her Tlingit name is "Mother of Cute Little Raven."